nemonik/hands-on-DevOps/readme.md

 kubectl --all-namespaces=true get pods
 ```

-It will return all the pods, where a pod is container or group of containers that are deployed together.
+it will return all the pods, where a pod is container or group of containers that are deployed together.

 In our case the the command will return something resembling: